Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 I chose to use a dataset based on global shark attacks as this is something that I find interesting.
 This is purely a front-end project so no manipulation of the data has taken place on the back-end.
 This is purely a visualisation of data that is already in the file.

+My dataset is based upon global shark attacks from 2000 - 2018 on the top 10 affected countries.

 [Dashboard Website](https://jboyd8.github.io/milestone-project-2/)

 ## UX